tommyod/KDEpy/docs/source/index.rst

 Three algorithms are implemented through the same API: :class:`~KDEpy.NaiveKDE.NaiveKDE`, :class:`~KDEpy.TreeKDE.TreeKDE` and :class:`~KDEpy.FFTKDE.FFTKDE`.
 The :class:`~KDEpy.FFTKDE.FFTKDE` outperforms other popular implementations, see the `comparison page <comparison.rst>`_.

-.. note:: KDEpy is relatively stable, and the plan is to finish active development by the end of 2018.
-   If you have feedback, please report an `Issue <https://github.com/tommyod/KDEpy/issues>`_ on GitHub.
+.. note:: If you have feedback, please report an `Issue <https://github.com/tommyod/KDEpy/issues>`_ on GitHub.
-   Contributions to code and documentation is welcome too.
+   Contributions to code and documentation is welcome.

 .. image:: _static/img/showcase.png